gpotter2/gpotter2.github.io/index.md

 ## My random stuff

-There's pretty much jothing here (yet), this is more of a hosting page for now.
+There's pretty much nothing here (yet), this is more of a hosting page for now.

 Tutorials I made some time ago:
 - _**SSLSockets in Java:**_ [French](/tutos/sslsockets)  or [English](/tutos/en/sslsockets)